 Park Pride’s Roundtable Series brings together experts and thought leaders—both local and national—to provide context and insight into the current parks and greenspace landscape, and highlight actions that attendees can take to get involved.

-Whether you’re a parks and recreation professional, government representative, landscape architect, student, or community member, Park Pride’s Roundtables are free and open to the public thanks to the generous support of our Corporate Champion sponsors.
+Whether you’re a parks and recreation professional, government representative, landscape architect, student, or community member, Park Pride’s Roundtables are free and open to the public thanks to the generous support of our Corporate sponsors.

 June 2021: From Good to Great – Going Beyond Atlanta’s ParkScore

 In May, The Trust for Public Land released an updated ParkScore ranking, showing that Atlanta’s score had slipped from 40th to 49th among the 100 largest US cities.
 What actions can we take now to get our city back on track?